 Activity 4 – Biofuel Production and Use Today

 Renewable Biofuel production offsets reliance on non-renewable fossil fuel sources and improves the world’s carbon footprint.
 It also uses much more farmable land for fuel production rather than food production; with the world’s growing population, this is a problem.
-Algae farming may offer a progressive solution, superior to food crop production using less land for higher yields, yet it Fourth-generation biofuels are currently being developed using emerging “synthetic biology technology.
-This process converts solar energy directly into biofuels using the carrier of microorganisms through feedstock.
-With water and carbon dioxide.
+Algae farming may offer a progressive solution, superior to food crop production using less land for higher yields.
+Fourth-generation biofuels are currently being developed using emerging “synthetic biology technology.
+This process converts solar energy directly into biofuels using microorganisms in feedstock mixed with water and carbon dioxide.
 Besides, bio-blends are Biofuels that offset current gasoline and diesel mixtures.
 B5 is a 5% biofuel mixed with regular diesel and is currently the most common offering in the United States.
 B20 is a higher blend of up to 20% biofuel mixed with diesel that many cars and trucks in the United States can use.
 Make a chart of emerging biofuel production.

 - Biofuel comes from organic biomass and biological derivatives of: